 4. Clean your Golf Clubs Regularly

 Is it a habit for you to clean your golf clubs?
 Do you also clean the grips of your golf clubs when you wash your hands?
-When cleaning their clubheads, most golfers neglect to clean their grips as well.
+When cleaning their clubheads, most golfers also neglect to clean their grips.
 A blunder has been made in this situation.
 It is important to clean the grips of your golf clubs often.
 Bacteria, sand, and other waste will accumulate in the area where the group meets.

 Incorrect cleaning of this grip may result in skin irritation.
 That means you’ll have to put up with the filthy club for the duration of the round, which might cause blisters.
 It’s not difficult to clean the grips of a golf club.
 Take a pail of soapy water and a microfiber cleaning cloth, and you’ll have a sparkling grip in no time.

-For further junk removal, you may also use an old toothbrush with soft bristles.
-Prior to resuming use, it is essential to allow the grip to dry up completely.
-In a shaded area of your house or yard, place the grips outside the bag.
+You may also use an old toothbrush with soft bristles for another junk removal.
+Before resuming use, it is essential to allow the grip to dry up completely.
+Place the grips outside the bag in a shaded area of your house or yard.
 Keeping your grips clean is as simple as allowing them to air dry for a few hours.
-You can go a long way in controlling your grip pressure and your golf game’s overall health by keeping your grips clean.
+By keeping your grips clean, you can go a long way in controlling your grip pressure and your golf game’s overall health.